Sensation Play

 Several of its hallmark implements have older and quite specific histories, none more so than the pinwheel:

-- 1930: The neurologist Robert Wartenberg (1887–1956) published descriptions of the spiked rolling wheel for mapping skin sensitivity.
-Notably, Wartenberg did not invent the device; by his own account it was already "in widespread use in Europe" when he practiced in Germany.
+- 1930s: The neurologist Robert Wartenberg (1887–1956) championed the spiked rolling wheel for mapping skin sensitivity.
+Wartenberg did not invent the device; by his own account it was already in widespread use in Europe when he practiced in Germany.
+A Jewish physician, he emigrated to the United States in 1935 and joined the University of California Hospital in San Francisco.

-- 1937: Wartenberg introduced the instrument to American clinicians in A Pinwheel for Neurological Examination in the Journal of the American Medical Association, recommending it as "an indispensable part of the outfit for everyday neurologic practice."
-Designed to test dermatomes and nerve response, it was only much later adopted as a recreational tactile toy, and is now rarely used in clinics for hygiene reasons.
+- 1937: Wartenberg introduced the instrument to American clinicians in A Pinwheel for Neurological Examination, published in the Journal of the American Medical Association on 16 October 1937, calling it "an indispensable part of the outfit for everyday neurologic practice."
+Designed to test dermatomes and nerve response by rolling its radiating pins across the skin, it was only much later adopted as a recreational tactile toy, and is now rarely used in clinics for hygiene reasons.

 The older sexological backdrop

 The deeper context is the long-recognized human responsiveness to touch and texture.
-Erotic interest in particular materials and surface sensations was already catalogued in foundational sexology (in Richard von Krafft-Ebing's Psychopathia Sexualis (1886) and Havelock Ellis's Studies in the Psychology of Sex, where heightened arousal from fabrics such as silk and fur was described.
-Sensation play assembles these older threads) fine textures, contrast, and anticipation: into a single, intentionally gentle practice rather than a fixation on one object.
+Erotic interest in particular materials and surface sensations was already catalogued in foundational sexology: Richard von Krafft-Ebing's Psychopathia Sexualis (1886) and Havelock Ellis's Studies in the Psychology of Sex both described heightened arousal from fabrics such as silk and fur.
+Sensation play gathers these older threads (fine textures, contrast, and anticipation) into a single, intentionally gentle practice rather than a fixation on one object.

 In practice

 Sensation play is typically expressed by tracing or trailing a series of contrasting stimuli across the skin: a feather or fur mitt, a length of silk, a soft brush, the cool prick of a pinwheel, or chilled and warmed objects.
-It is frequently paired with a blindfold or light restraint so the receiving partner cannot predict the next sensation, which sharpens attention and anticipation.
+It is frequently paired with a blindfold or light restraint, a small dose of sensory deprivation, so the receiving partner cannot predict the next sensation, which sharpens attention and anticipation.
 Practitioners use it as a tender warm-up, a standalone activity, or an early building block within more intense scenes, and it adapts easily to nearly any comfort level.
-It overlaps closely with the rougher, instinct-driven style of primal play and shades into the intensity ladder that runs toward impact and electrostimulation.
+It overlaps closely with the rougher, instinct-driven style of primal play, and it forms the bottom of an intensity ladder that runs up through temperature play and wax play, through the held pressure of pinching and clamping, to impact play and electro play: a progression practitioners often climb deliberately within a single scene.

 Psychology